haodeh2/haodeh2/README.md

 Using Python and I guid provided to me by my class, I created a mosaic of an image of my choice using thousands of tiny different images sharing an overall meaning behind the piece.

-This is the HD version, it allows you to zoom in and see all the tiny images that have been combined in order to create the larger mosaic. https://1drv.ms/u/c/72d119c9b7864ff0/EQSDJWBAJv9Cv0W6MZIDWfgBIWOxKoy2iCzVa0oQJ4Ntpw?e=2Dakgs
+This is the HD version, it allows you to zoom in and see all the tiny images that have been combined in order to create the larger mosaic https://1drv.ms/u/c/72d119c9b7864ff0/EQSDJWBAJv9Cv0W6MZIDWfgBIWOxKoy2iCzVa0oQJ4Ntpw?e=2Dakgs

 Here is the link to the notebook carying the instructions and the code to comeplete this project for my course